mathiasandresen/uni-notes/docs/7-semester/DS/05-consensus.md

 * **Agreement**
     * The decision values of all correct processes are the same
 * **Integrity**
-    * If all correct processes propose the same value, then any correct process in the decided state decide on that value
+    * If all correct processes propose the same value, then any correct process in the *decided* state decided on that value
 * **Weak Integrity**
     * The agreed value must be one proposed by a correct process

 **Decided State**